This website provides information for general purposes only.Read our full disclaimer

 Does My Golden Visa Get Cancelled If My Fund Loses Value?

 This is a critical distinction.
 Investment funds — whether private equity, venture capital, or public market funds — fluctuate in value.
 A fund invested in Portuguese technology startups may lose 20% in a downturn.
 A fund holding Portuguese equities may see its NAV (Net Asset Value) decline during a market correction.
-None of this affects your residence permit.
+Normal NAV movement should not, by itself, be treated as a residence-permit cancellation event.

 That said, while depreciation does not threaten your residency, it obviously affects your financial outcome.
 Management fees (typically 1-2% annually) are deducted from the fund's NAV regardless of performance, which means your investment's value can decline through fees alone even in a flat market.
 Over a five-year holding period, a fund charging 1.75% annually will reduce your €500,000 to approximately €457,000 in fees alone, before accounting for any investment gains or losses.